Habib ibn Muzahir

-Habib ibn Muzahir (حبيب بن مظاهر الأسدي) was a member of the Banu Asad clan and a companion of Ali, Hasan ibn Ali, and Husayn ibn Ali.
-He was among those in Kufa who invited Husayn ibn Ali to the city.
-When the people of Kufa broke their allegiance to Husayn, Habib reportedly left Kufa and joined Husayn.
+Habib ibn Muzahir (حبيب بن مظاهر الأسدي) was a member of the Banu Asad clan and a companion of the Islamic prophet Muhammad, Ali, Hasan, and Husayn.
+He was among those in Kufa who invited Husayn to the city.
+When the people of Kufa broke their allegiance to Husayn, Habib left Kufa and joined Husayn.
 He was killed at the age of 75 during the Battle of Karbala.
+Habib is buried in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 Activities in Kufa

 After the death of Mu'awiya I (680 CE), Habib ibn Muzahir and several leaders of the Shi'a community in Kufa, including Sulayman ibn Surad, Musayyib ibn Najaba, and Rifa'a ibn Shaddad al-Bajali, reportedly refused to swear allegiance to Yazid and sent letters inviting Husayn ibn Ali to lead Kufa in opposition to the Umayyad rule.

 When Muslim ibn Aqil arrived in Kufa as Husayn's representative, Habib and other supporters reportedly pledged their allegiance to him.
 People in Kufa reportedly also secretly pledged allegiance to Habib and Muslim ibn Awsaja as representatives of Muslim ibn Aqil.

 After Ubayd Allah ibn Ziyad took control of Kufa, he reportedly threatened the population and cracked down on supporters of Muslim ibn Aqil, causing many to abandon their allegiance.
 To avoid persecution, Habib and Muslim ibn Awsaja were reportedly hidden by the Banu Asad tribe.
 They eventually left Kufa, traveling at night and hiding during the day, and joined Husayn ibn Ali's camp in Karbala on 7 Muharram 61 AH (October 7, 680 CE).